 - Method 4: direct CO2 emissions measurement (is not required by Regulation 22A of MARPOL Annex VI but may be used).

 In addition SEEMP Part II shall include methods to measure distance travelled, hours underway, process that will be used to report the data to the Administration and other information.

 SEEMP Part II must be developed following the IMO MEPC.282(70) that includes guidelines for the development of a data collection plan.

-Since both schemes are anticipated to run in parallel we can act as a single Verification Body for both the IMO DCS and the EU MRV Regulation schemes.
+Since both schemes run in parallel we can act as a single Verification Body for both the IMO DCS and the EU MRV Regulation schemes.
 Since both schemes (i.e. the IMO and EU) have a number of similarities, the verification process can take place at one verification audit using the same source of data therefore, reducing the regulatory burden.